Eyebrow Talk: Publication history

-Gao and Xu were assisted by a male assistant editor and several female assistant editors; it was one of the only magazines in early 20th-century China with a sizeable proportion of female editors and contributors.
-Some contributors were men who published under women's names, a common practice during the period, although at least ten female writers (out of around twenty claimed) are verifiable through their photographs being featured in the journal.
-Gao was the most prolific female writer for the journal, contributing seven short stories and an unfinished serialized novel.
-Two other female writers—Xu-Zhang Huiru and Liu Peiyu—contributed multiple stories to the paper, while all other female writers only contributed one each.
+Gao and Xu were aided by a male assistant editor—writer Wu Jianlu (吳劍鹿)—and three female assistant editors: Ma Simei (馬嗣梅), Gu Renchai (顧紉茝), and Liang Guiqin (梁桂琴).
+It was one of the only magazines in early 20th-century China with a sizeable proportion of female editors and contributors.
+More than twenty contributors wrote for the magazine under the titles of nushi (女士) or nushi (女史), both equivalent to "miss" or "madam".
+Some contributors were men who published under women's names and titles, a common practice during the period.
+At least ten female writers (out of around twenty claimed) are verifiable through their photographs being featured in the magazine.
+The second issue of the magazine featured a call for submissions from "all women of refined character and distinguished standing", promising artistic freedom free from rigid literary structures.

+Gao was the most prolific female writer for the magazine, contributing seven short stories and an unfinished serialized novel.
+Two other female writers—Xu-Zhang Huiru and Liu Peiyu—contributed multiple stories to the paper, and the others each contributed one.
+Most have very little information available about their lives; biographical information is only known for Gao and another contributor, Xu Yuhua (許毓華, likely Xu Xiaotian's niece).

 Eyebrow Talk claimed in advertisements that it reached circulation of 5,000 for its first issue and 10,000 for its seventh.
-Each issue cost 4 jiao (0.40 yuan); this was twice the price of its competitors published by larger publishing firms, such as the Chung Hwa Novel Magazine (中華小說界 (Zhōnghuá xiǎoshuō jiè), published by Zhonghua Book Company).
-The journal was published monthly until its eighteenth and final issue dated 3 April 1916.
-However, it had fallen greatly behind schedule by its final issues.
+Each issue cost 4 jiao (0.40 yuan); this was twice the price of its competitors published by larger publishing firms, such as the Chung Hwa Novel Magazine (中華小說界 (Zhōnghuá xiǎoshuō jiè)), published by Zhonghua Book Company.
+The publication of the fifth issue was delayed, with a notice included in the magazine that Gao had been sick for several weeks and was unable to write.

+The magazine was published monthly until its eighteenth and final issue dated 3 April 1916.
+By then it had fallen greatly behind schedule.
 One scholar, Guo Haofan, dates the final issue instead to 30 May 1916.
-The reasons for the journal ceasing publication is unclear; Historian Michel Hockx attributes its end to a decision by the New Learning Society to avoid incurring hostility from the Ministry of Education, which began a censorship campaign of offensive works in 1915 and 1916.
+The reasons for the magazine ceasing publication are unclear; historian Michel Hockx attributes its end to a decision by the New Learning Society to avoid incurring hostility from the Ministry of Education, which began a censorship campaign of offensive works in 1915 and 1916.
 Issues continued to circulate widely throughout the following months.